CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Conclusion

 As you can probably imagine, scaling the architecture as described above should not be a problem.
-When it comes to extending the ISS Overview app for another ISS periphery, for example, a new domain module can be easily added with some service modules etc.
+When it comes to extending the Overview app for another ISS periphery, for example, a new domain module can be easily added with some service modules etc.

 When a requirement comes for creating a new app for e.g. cosmonauts, the new app can already link the battlefield proven and tested `Cosmonaut` domain module with other necessary modules that are required.
 Development of the new app will thus become much easier.